Skip to main content

 async def handle_agent_request(request):

-# 1. Verify signature (see above)
+# 1. Verify signature — reject immediately if invalid

 verify_convoy_signature(